Assiniboine Extreme Adventure

-Just like the fly out, we are offering two days.
-Each one offering spectacular views as you leave this amazing area.
+Just like the fly in, we are offering two fly out days.
+Both offering spectacular views as you leave this amazing area.
 Providing you a birds eye view of where you have just spent the last couple of days.

 All good things must come to an end.
 However this end is just the beginning of a spectacular 14km, 2 day hike out of the mountains.

 “Diagnosed as a kid, I didn’t have the type of support I needed with my diabetes, and would often feel alone in facing challenges related to T1D.
 Through trial and error, I managed to hone my skills as a rower, and went on to compete at the Olympics and various world championships.
 I found that even at the highest level, most coaches and trainers didn’t understand diabetes, so I mostly self-managed while trying to educate others along the way.

 Fast-forward 15 years, and now my “connection to T1D” spans this entire community!
 I love being able to provide the support to so many that I lacked in my early years.
 I’ve met so many incredible individuals and families, and yet still feel like we’re just cracking the surface of what ICD is capable of!“